gymprecice/gymprecice/README.md

 ## Acknowledgements

-This work was supported by the Engineering and Physical Sciences Research Council grant number EP/V048899/1.
+This work was supported by the Engineering and Physical Sciences Research Council grants number EP/V048899/1 and EP/Y006143/1.

 ## License